 The function of the thymus gland

-- In that favorable environment, it creates the mature form of these essential bodies that allow your immune system to respond to foreign cells and pathogens when they attack.
+The thymus gland isn’t a single physical structure, but rather an organ formed by two lobes found in the mediastinum, right in front of the heart.
+What it actually does is receive immature T cells from your bone marrow.
+In that favorable environment, it creates the mature form of these essential bodies that allow your immune system to respond to foreign cells and pathogens when they attack.

-- It also carries out this process through positive selection, meaning that any T cells which are not suitable will be removed by a type of macrophage.
+It also carries out this process through positive selection, meaning that any T cells which are not suitable will be removed by a type of macrophage.

-- Another important aspect is that it activates the B cells to produce more antibodies and store any “memories” about how they have coped with infections in the past.
+Once the most suitable T cells have fully developed and are functional, they can be released into the bloodstream to eliminate pathogens.
+Another important function is that it activates the B cells to produce more antibodies and store any “memories” about how they have coped with infections in the past.

-However, this is not true.
+Another popular idea about this gland is that it sometimes enlarges or contracts depending on your emotions.
+However, this isn’t true.
 The thymus is larger when you’re a child and shrinks once you reach puberty.
 The tissues are gradually replaced by adipose tissue.

 What diseases are associated with this gland?

-- Thymus aplasia, or DiGeorge syndrome, is a rare disease when your immune system response is deficient and small cysts appear.
+- Thymus aplasia, or DiGeorge Syndrome, is a rare disease when your immune system response is deficient and small cysts appear.

 - With thymic hyperplasia, on the other hand, patients experience the presence of lymphoid follicles within the thymus.
 This is derived from Lupus.

+As you’ve seen, your thymus gland is often misunderstood.
+However, it’s essential for your well-being and for having a strong and responsive immune system.
 Below, we want to propose some simple things you can do to enhance its functionality:

-- Eat fresh fruits and vegetables, preferably organic
+- Eat fresh fruits and vegetables, preferably organic.

-- Consume foods that are rich in vitamin E, such as avocados and wheat germ
+- Consume foods that are rich in vitamin E, such as avocados and wheat germ.

-- Also, consume fruit rich in vitamin C
+- Also, consume fruit rich in vitamin C.

-- Broccoli, garlic and onions are also very good choices
+- Broccoli, garlic, and onions are also very good choices.

-- Consume turmeric
+- Consume turmeric.

-- Green tea is also recommended
+- Green tea is also recommended.

-- Opt for fish that’s rich in omega 3 fatty acids
+- Opt for fish that’s rich in omega-3 fatty acids.